Stacktape

 S3 event

-The batch job is triggered when a specified event occurs in your bucket.
+Triggers the job when a specific event (like object created) occurs in an S3 bucket.

 resources: